ZupIT/beagle-docs/Settings/content/fr/docs/API/Screen/_index.md

 ---
-title: _index
+title: Screen
+weight: 367
 description: >-
-  This is a example for a description
+  This a example for a description!
 ---

+---

+undefined